 Delete All Excel Files

-To delete all the excel files in the folder using VBA, we need to use wildcard characters with the KILL function.
-After mentioning the folder path, we need to mention the file as “*.xl*.”
+Using VBA, we need to use wildcard characters with the Kill function to delete all the Excel files in the folder.
+After mentioning the folder path, we need to mention the file as "*.xl*."

 Code:

-When you run this code, this will delete all the excel files in the folder.
+When you run this code, it will delete all the Excel files in the folder.

-We have seen how we can delete a single excel file and all the excel files.
-But if we want to delete all the files in the folder, how can we delete it.
-Since we are using Excel VBA, can it delete other files?
+We have seen how we can delete a single Excel file and all the Excel files.
+But if we want to delete all the files in the folder, how can we delete them?
+Also, since we are using Excel VBA, can it delete other files?

 Code: